GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    files can also be used in GMT 4 (the GIS metadata is simply skipped).

+*  Programs that read or write data tables can specify a custom binary format using the enhanced **-b** option.

 *  Programs that read data tables can control which columns to read and in what order (and optionally supply scaling relations) with the new **-i** option

+*  Programs that read grids can use new common option **-n** to control grid interpolation settings and boundary conditions.

 *  Programs that write data tables can control which columns to write and in what order (and optionally supply scaling relations) with the new **-o** option.

-*  Programs that read or write data tables can specify a custom binary format using the enhanced **-b** option.

-*  Programs that read data tables can control how records with NaNs are handled with the new **-s** option.

-*  Programs that read grids can use new common option **-n** to control grid interpolation settings and boundary conditions.

 *  All plot programs can take a new **-p** option for perspective view from infinity.
 In GMT 4, only some programs could do this (e.g.,